theindianitalian/McDonalds_Menu_Ranked_By_Calories_Tableau/README.md

 # McDonalds_Menu_Ranked_By_Calories_Tableau

-Tableau dashboard that showcases the nutrional values of the McDonalds menu
+Tableau dashboard that showcases the nutritional values of the McDonalds menu

 Dataset courtesy of Kaggle.com